thaian161/react-playground/note.md

   - accessing props in `ExpensesFilter` by using ` value={props.selected}` in select tag
   - now whatever is the initial State that set in `Expenses.js` will be reflected in broswer from `ExpenesesFilter` component

+  ## => Summary:

+  __*How can we communicate from one of our components to a parent/higher lever components?*__
+  We can accept a function via props and call it from inside the lower level (child) component to then trigger some action in the parent component which passed the function

+  __*Why do we need extra state instead of just using regular JS vbariables?*__
+  Bc standard JS cariables don't cause React components to be re-evaluated > calling useState will update state value

-  # Stateless vs Statefull component
+  ## 3: Stateless vs Statefull component
   - Dumb = presentational = stateless components => `ExpensesItem.js` has no state, it is there just to present data
   - Smart = statefull components = components that manages states
   - Note that those above are just terms used in React, dumb components does not mean it is negative or bad

+  ---

+  # Rendering Lists & Conditional Content - working with dynamic content

+  ## 1: Rendering List of Data
+    - in `Expenses.js`, our `ExpenseItem` is not dynamic.
+In real life, we don't know in advance how many ExpenseItem will be rendering in the app => we need to rendering list of ExpensesItem dynamically